About Crick Boat Show

 - Over 300 camping pitches

-- Moorings for over 100 visitor boats on the Grand Union Canal
+- Moorings for up to 100 visitor boats on the Grand Union Canal